 As technology and engineering advance with each passing year, cars are being sold more as lifestyle choices than as modes of transportation.
-But all those extras we pack into our car choices can get awfully expensive, and sometimes (most of the time?) we just want to get where we’re going.
-(Ironically, most of these inexpensive vehicles still have all the infotainment and safety features we’ve come to expect.
-Along with top-of-the-line fuel efficiency.)
+But all those extras we pack into our car choices can get expensive, and most of the time we just want to get where we’re going.

 So, when you parse a car down to its most essential function, which automobiles are worth their weight in gold?
-These are a few of the cheapest new cars of 2020.
+These are the cheapest new cars of 2023.

-It comes with more legroom than one would expect, plenty of cargo room and a 122-horsepower four-cylinder engine that’s more than adequate.
+The Versa was completely redesigned in 2020, creating a much-improved vehicle.
+(No more manually operated crank windows.)
+The car now comes with more legroom than one would expect, plenty of cargo room and a 122-horsepower, four-cylinder engine that’s more than adequate.

 Safety is addressed with a host of features including automatic emergency braking, lane-departure warning, and automatic high-beams.
 The entry-level Versa S sedan retains Bluetooth functionality, but lacks the Android Auto and Apple CarPlay integration you can find in higher trims.

-In 2020, the Rio increased its combined mpg from 32 to 36.
-With standard entertainment options and better fuel economy, the Rio is an even better value than before.
+In 2020, the Rio increased its combined mpg from 32 to 36, where it remains today.
+With standard entertainment options and improved fuel economy, the Rio is an even better value than in years past.

 AAA members get great rates and competitive terms when shopping through the AAA Auto Buying program.
 Learn more about our network of certified dealers and to start comparing vehicles today.